 Night Time in the Switching Yard

-The attention of the media was focussed on #3, this was, after all, the heartland of NASCAR and Senior was their transcedent Super Star.
+The attention of the media was focused on #3, this was, after all, the heartland of NASCAR and Senior was their transcendent Super Star.
 This left the crew of #2 to get on quietly with preparations for the battle with the prototypes in the search for overall victory.
-For those interested in reading more about Dale and his race and his plans for the future I commend a set of pieces written by my old friend, Marshall Pruett, that can found HERE.
 There were stories at the time of Senior’s ambitions to race with Corvette in the following years, especially at Le Mans, he was a serious racer.
 I wrote about this later HERE

 What Might Have Been